-Inspiration finally dawned from the relatively recent concept of in-boom roller furling.
+Inspiration finally dawned on me from considering the relatively recent concept of in-boom roller furling.
 That got me thinking; why not use the same principal, to roll a squaresail up and down like a blind?
 Nobody sells such a thing of course, so I set my mind to designing and making one, which might be called “The Hughes in-yard squaresail furling system.”

-I first contacted a number of marine architects and sailmakers, but none were able to tell me how long the yard should be for my boat, nor the stresses on the yard, the sail or indeed the mast.
+I contacted a number of marine architects and sailmakers, but none were able to tell me how long the yard should be for my boat, nor the stresses on the yard, the sail or indeed the mast.
 I finished up at the Old Naval Dockyard, Chatham, England, where I found a formula for yards and sails for a British Frigate.
-I don’t have a crew of 300 or any cannon, but the formula was all I found to work with.
+I don't have a crew of 300 or any cannon, but the formula was all I found to work with.

 It took nearly two years and a lot of engineering and experimentation, but now BRITANNIA has a beautiful square sail on her foremast..
 It is called The Fore Course, being the lowest athwart sail on a ships mast, in my case the foremast.
 It has proved to be absolutely fabulous for sailing down wind, and all furling and unfurling is done from the safety of the cockpit.
 The sail can be rolled up or down, or reefed part way according to the wind strength.
 When completely furled the yard presents little windage and the sail is protected from the elements inside the tubular yard and never gets wet, even in the heaviest deluge.